jetbrains-academy/rustlings-course/Introduction/Getting started/About/task.md

-Welcome to the Educational Products' adaptation of the exciting [rustlings](https://github.com/rust-lang/rustlings) course.
+Welcome to the JetBrains Academy adaptation of the exciting [rustlings](https://github.com/rust-lang/rustlings) course.

 This course contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!